 Nikon has addressed the problem of focus drift by creating a unique hardware solution, termed the Perfect Focus System (PFS), which is designed to combat axial focus fluctuations in real time during long-term imaging investigations.
-A wide range of dry, water, and oil immersion objectives, from 4x to 100x with varying numerical apertures and working distances, can be employed with inverted TiE-PFS instruments for focus compensation.
+A wide range of dry, water, and oil immersion objectives, from 4x to 100x with varying numerical apertures and working distances, can be employed.
+The latest Perfect Focus System 4 design is available for the Nikon Ti2-E inverted microscope.
 The near-infrared 870-nanometer LED and CCD line sensor utilized by the PFS are housed in a specialized nosepiece unit that does not require additional infinity space and enables the primary microscope optical train to remain dedicated for imaging.

 The tutorial initializes with a schematic diagram of the Nikon PFS appearing in the main window and a view of the microscope focal plane in the Specimen Window.
 Illustrated in the optical system ray-trace diagram are the objective, imaging chamber, PFS offset lens, line-CCD, LED, and dichromatic mirror.
 In order to operate the tutorial, use the Offset Lens X-axis slider to alter the PFS offset quantity, thus changing the distance between the reference plane and the focal plane.
 As this slider is translated, the focal region in the specimen is also changed.
 Simulated vibration and thermal drift can be introduced by clicking on the appropriate button. in addition, the objective type can be toggled between oil, water, and dry using the radio buttons.
 Note that the real PSF unit responds to focus drift in milliseconds and therefore the actions in this tutorial are slowed for the purposes of instructional examination.